janardandev/My-New-CalProject/README.md

 ## What next?

-I done basic course of python,it is very easy and motivate me to go deep and learn more
+I did basic course of python,it is very easy and motivate me to go deep and learn more

 ## Acknowledgments